CHAPTER SEVENTEEN London & Clonmellon:- An unlikely union

 The arrival at Port Philip on October 18th 1848 must have been a welcome relief to the 221 assisted immigrants aboard the "Tasman" whatever the apprehensions they may have held about their future in a new and strange land.
 Ten of their number who had set out from Plymouth on June 15th (three adults and seven children) had perished during the 120 day voyage.
 Among the survivors were Bridget O'Neill (49), a widow, her two sons Thomas (20) and Patrick (15), and daughter Mary (18).
 According to the shipping records of the "Tasman" all were Catholics, and the two boys were able to both read and write.
 Mary was able to read only, whilst Bridget could neither read nor write.
 1 The place of origin of the family was recorded as Clonmellon in Co Westmeath, Ireland, where all of the children had been baptised.
 2

-Bridget was a daughter of John Quinn a farmer and his wife Mary (maiden name unknown).
-My DNA test described in Chapter 1 contains no surprises about my maternal ancestry.
-(Mitochondrial DNA is transmitted from mother to daughter to daughter etc. It is also transmitted to male offspring but not to their descendants.
-Thus my mitochondrial DNA is inherited from Bridget Quinn, her mother Mary and her maternal ancestors).
-From distant origins in Africa carriers of my DNA moved via the middle east and gradually spread westwards to Europe to modern day Scandinavia and the British Isles beginning about 15,000 years ago.
-At about the age of seventeen Mary married Denis O'Neill at Castletown, most likely the townland of that name in the parish of Delvin a neighbouring village to Clonmellon in Co Westmeath.
+At about the age of seventeen Mary married Denis O'Neill at Castletown, most likely the townland of thatname in the parish of Delvin a neighbouring village to Clonmellon in Co Westmeath.
 Denis was a gardener, an occupation that was to be later taken up by his two sons.
 A family tradition asserts that he was a "descendant of Chieftain O'Neill" but the accuracy of that claim remains to be verified.
 A further tradition has it that Denis in fact saved the life of his future wife when he pulled her out of the path of a speeding carriage.
 At the time both were in the service of the same employer, he as a gardener and Bridget as a housemaid.
-3 Given Denis was a gardner this event probably took place at Killua (a few miles from Clonmellon and in the neighbouring county of Meath) as this was the estate of the Chapman family who established themselves there during the 18th century as the local (Protestant) landlords.
-The Chapman's built an imposing "castle" as their residence, the ruins of which can still be seen from the Clonmellon-Kells road.
+3 Given Denis was a gardener this event probably took place at Killua (a few miles from Clonmellonand in the neighbouring county of Meath) as this was the estate of the Chapman family who established themselves there during the 18th century as the local (Protestant) landlords.
+The Chapman's built an imposing "castle" as their residence, the ruins of which could be seen from the Clonmellon-Kells road at the time of my visit.
+The building has since been restored.
 Many of their tenants and those who worked on the estate lived in nearby settlements such as Kilrush and Clonlough, but the nearest Catholic priest available to perform baptisms would have lived in the village of Clonmellon built by the Chapmans in the early 19th century.
 4

 Old graveyard at Killua near Clonmellon.
 Denis O'Neill is almost certainly buried somewhere here.
 The ruins of the grand house which once belonged to the Chapman family is visible on the horizon in the distance.
 Possibly Denis and his future wife Bridget were both employed there.